-- Maintain records of all work-related accidents and illnesses serious enough to interfere with the workers' ability to perform their job and/or otherwise required by occupational safety and health laws.
-Records of all work-related accidents must be maintained at the worksite for at least five years. - □ From February through April, growers must post a summary of the injuries and illnesses recorded the previous year (OSHA Form 300 A). - Operations with 20-249 workers must submit injury and illness summary data to OSHA electronically through the Injury Tracking Application by March 2.

-- □ Review accident records periodically for guidance on avoiding future injuries. - □ Follow Occupational Safety and Health Administration (OSHA) guidelines with respect to addressing GTS and heat stress risks. - □ Take precautions to limit worker exposure to wet tobacco and ensure adequate measures are in place to prevent GTS - Identify risks on the farm such as those involved in operating machinery/equipment, adverse weather conditions, CPA applications, etc. and train workers on how to avoid and protect themselves from such risks. - □ Follow the legal requirements that restrict workers from entering an area where CPAs have been used, and as legally required, post signs designating re-entry times for specific fields after CPA application. - □ Have a dedicated emergency contact person for all workers. - □ Provide access to Emergency Medical Services (EMS). - Provide workers with an emergency plan for medical emergencies, fires, or weather events that includes, at minimum, a list of important numbers for emergency services and the location of a safe shelter on the farm or an evacuation plan that leads workers to a safe location in case of weather events.
+Maintain records of all work-related accidents and illnesses serious enough to interfere with the workers' ability to perform their job and/or otherwise required by occupational safety and health laws.
+Records of all work-related accidents must be maintained at the worksite for at least five years.
+From February through April, growers must post a summary of the injuries and illnesses recorded the previous year (OSHA Form 300 A).
+Operations with 20-249 workers must submit injury and illness summary data to OSHA electronically through the Injury Tracking Application by March 2.
+Review accident records periodically for guidance on avoiding future injuries.
+Follow Occupational Safety and Health Administration (OSHA) guidelines with respect to addressing GTS and heat stress risks.
+Take precautions to limit worker exposure to wet tobacco and ensure adequate measures are in place to prevent GTS Identify risks on the farm such as those involved in operating machinery/equipment, adverse weather conditions, CPA applications, etc. and train workers on how to avoid and protect themselves from such risks.
+Follow the legal requirements that restrict workers from entering an area where CPAs have been used, and as legally required, post signs designating re-entry times for specific fields after CPA application.
+Have a dedicated emergency contact person for all workers.
+Provide access to Emergency Medical Services (EMS).
+Page 29 www.gapconnections.com